Early Commissioning Program Requirements

 1. Army ROTC is a college elective in which the Department of Military Science provides a program of instruction and training for college men and women leading to a commission as an officer (Second Lieutenant) in the Active Army, Army Reserves, or National Guard after graduation from college.
 Students may pursue a degree in any concentration while taking Army ROTC courses.

 2. The Army ROTC Early Commissioning Program (ECP) is a 2-year program.
-Any Cadet wanting to participate in the program must first have a placement credit validation prior to enrolling in Army ROTC MSII courses.
+Any Cadet wanting to participate in the program must first have a placement credit validation prior to enrolling in Army ROTC MSIII courses.
 There are several ways of validating placement credit.
-These are: (1) Completing the six week Leader’s Training Course at Ft.
-Knox, Kentucky or; (2) be a veteran (any military service) or member of the US Army, Army Reserve, or National Guard; or (3) Have 3+ years of JROTC experience (with PMS approval).
+These are: (1) Completing the four week Basic Camp at Ft.
+Knox, Kentucky or; (2) be a veteran (any military service) or current member of the US Army, Army Reserve, or National Guard.

 3. All Cadets must pass the Army Physical Fitness Test (APFT), Pass the DODMERB physical, have an approved Academic Plan (104-R) signed by guidance counselor, and meet Army Height/Weight (AR 600-9) standards before they will be eligible to contract.